python-poetry/poetry/docs/docs/configuration.md

 Create a new virtual environment if one doesn't already exist.
 Defaults to `true`.

+!!!note:
+	While `pip` is not a system requirment for poetry when installed via the provided installer, `pip` is required if this is set to `false`.

 ### `virtualenvs.in-project`: boolean

 Create the virtualenv inside the project's root directory.